BKaperick/Bryan-Kaperick.me/content/poetry_draft.en.md

 >Festered paste birthed in mildew
 >Rancid stir of pustules brew
 >We the few who slurp that liqueur
->While that dusty whore moans.
+>While that whore moans.

-*Fierce creature* -- Janvier 2020
+*Fierce creature* -- January 2020

 >Fierce creature.
 >Her warm-armed currents